Minarets of Al-Aqsa: The four minarets

+Ghawanima Minaret

+The Ghawanima Minaret or Al-Ghawanima Minaret was built at the northwestern corner of the Noble Sanctuary during the reign of Sultan Lajin circa 1298, or between 1297 and 1299, or circa circa 1298.
+It is named after Shaykh Ghanim ibn Ali ibn Husayn, who was appointed the Shaykh of the Salahiyyah Madrasah by Saladin.

+The minaret is located near the Ghawanima Gate and is the most decorated minaret of the compound.
+It is 38.5 meters tall, with six stories and an internal staircase of 120 steps, making it the highest minaret inside the Al-Aqsa compound.
+Its design may have been influenced by the Romanesque style of older Crusader buildings in the city.

+The tower's main shaft is cuboid, with a square base, while its upper part, above the balcony, is octagonal.
+It is almost entirely made of stone, apart from a timber canopy over the muezzin's balcony.
+Marble columns are employed in its decoration.
 The minaret is excavated into the naturally occurring layer of bedrock in the northwest corner of the Haram.
-It is partitioned into several 'stories' by stone molding and muqarnas (stalactite) galleries.
-The first two stories are wider and directly about the rock, forming the base of the tower.
-An additional four stories, including the muezzin's gallery, are surmounted by a circular drum and bulbous dome.
+The main part of the tower has a cuboid shape with a square base.
+It is partitioned into several 'stories', visually divided on the outside by stone moldings and muqarnas (stalactite) cornices.
+The first two stories are wider and form the base of the tower, followed by an additional four stories, including the muezzin's gallery or balcony.
+Above the level of the balcony is a smaller octagonal turret surmounted by a bulbous dome with a circular drum.
 The stairway is external on the first two floors but becomes an internal spiral structure until it reaches the muezzin's gallery, from which the call for prayer was performed.

-The western tunnel, which was dug by the Israeli Occupation Forces, has weakened the minaret's foundations, resulting in calls for its renovation in 1422/2001.
+The western tunnel, which was dug by the Israeli state, has weakened the minaret's foundations, resulting in calls for its renovation in 2001.
 Also, the Islamic Waqf Directorate has renovated this gate after an Israeli extremist burnt it in 1998.